jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 Note that $\overline{\chi}_\textup{j}(2)\chi_\textup{j}(2)$ correspond the probablity (electron) densisty of an electron.

-Berfore we get too far, we should stop and fix a major flaw that is being overlooked in the Hartree (without Fock) approach.
-We therfore turn to the Hartree-Fock approach which deals with this flaw.
+Before we get too far, we should stop and fix a major flaw that is being overlooked in the Hartree (without Fock) approach.
+We therefore turn to the Hartree-Fock approach which deals with this flaw.

 <video width="400" controls>
   <source src="..\_static\HwoF.mp4" type="video/mp4">